xpsi-group/neost/docs/source/install.rst

 .. _basic_env:

-If Python 3 has been installed using the Anaconda Distribution, a new virtual Python environment can then be created by navigating to the NEoST base directory and entering the following command into the terminal:
+Assuming a conda base environment has been installed and activated (see conda installation instructions), a new virtual Python environment can then be created by navigating to the NEoST base directory and entering the following command into the terminal:

 .. code-block:: bash

 	conda env create -f environment.yml

-This command will create a new conda environment called NEoST and install all dependencies.
+This command will create a new conda environment called neost and install all dependencies.
 If you don't want to use conda, you can install the dependencies listed in environment.yml in your preferred way.